Urinary Tract Infections

 Where Do I Get A Blacklight?

 I'm always asked this question.
 The link above is to on-line ordering from Happy Tails PetsMart.
-It has a good photo of the blacklight and a urine stain highlight.
-You can also check with your local pet store.
-The black light must be flourescent.
+It has a good photo of

 How To Use a Blacklight - Another on-line source for blacklights, with a good illustration of how to use them.